Direct link to this guide: guides.lib.berkeley.edu/pubmed.

-Note: Currently, RefWorks Save to RefWorks bookmarklet does not work with the New PubMed.
+Note: Currently, RefWorks Save to RefWorks bookmarklet does not always work with PubMed.

 In PubMed, select the citations to export by clicking in the checkbox to the left of each.
 Click Save, and make sure Selection (number) is what you see on that drop-down menu.
 Choose PubMed in the Format menu, and then Create file.
 Save the file to somewhere you will remember.
 In RefWorks, select Add > Import references.
 Select a file from your computer or drag and drop it onto the import page, then click Import.
-You can select which folder to import into.
+You can select which RefWorks folder to import into.

-Note: Currently the Zotero Connector does not always work with the New PubMed.
+Note: Currently the Zotero Connector does not always work with PubMed.

 In PubMed, select the citations to export by clicking in the checkbox to the left of each.
 Click Save, and make sure Selection (number) is what you see on that drop-down menu.
 Choose PubMed in the Format menu, and then Create file.
 Save the file to somewhere you will remember.
 In Zotero, click File > Import... > A File, and navigate to the file you saved.
 Select it and click Open.

 In PubMed, select the citations to export by clicking in the checkbox to the left of each.
 Click Save, and make sure Selection (number) is what you see on that drop-down menu.
 Choose PubMed in the Format menu, and then Create file.
 Save the file to somewhere you will remember.
 In Mendeley, select the folder you want to import into, and click Add Files.
 Select the search results file.

 Most citation managers will let you import a text file in RIS format.
 Save citations in the PubMed format , which is comparable to RIS format, then import into your citation manager.

 More information in the PubMed User Guide.